tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
   The Properties window is a great resource.
 When you have any item on the report selected, whether that is the body, an individual textbox in a tablix, or a chart, you can set properties here.
-It’s a quick way to view and set many common properties.
+It's a quick way to view and set many common properties.
 </p>

 <p class="MsoNormal">